JamieW105/Ro-link/README.md

-# Ro-Link
+# 🔗 Ro-Link

+**The Ultimate Discord-to-Roblox Bridge**

-Ro-Link is a bridge application connecting Discord communities to their Roblox games.
-It allows Discord server administrators to manage their Roblox games directly from Discord slash commands.
+Ro-Link is a powerful, open-source application that bridges the gap between your Discord community and your Roblox game.
+It allows Discord server administrators and moderators to manage their Roblox games directly from Discord using slash commands and an advanced web dashboard.

-## Architecture
-- **Web Dashboard (Next.js)**: For linking Discord servers to Roblox games and generating API keys.
-- **Discord Bot**: Interface for moderation commands.
-- **Roblox Script**: A Lua script that polls the backend for commands to execute in-game.
-- **Backend**: API and Database (Supabase + Next.js) to manage the command queue.

-## planned Commands
+## ✨ Features

-The system will support the following Discord slash commands:
+### 🛡️ Moderation
+Execute moderation actions directly from Discord without joining the game:

-- `/ban [user]` - Permanently ban a user from the game.
+- **/ban**: Permanently ban a user from your game.
-- `/softban [user]` - (To be defined: e.g., Ban then unban to clear data, or server-specific ban?)
-- `/kick [user]` - Kick a user from the current server.
+- **/kick**: Kick a specific user from the server.
-- `/timed_kick [user] [duration]` - (To be defined: Delayed kick or Temporary Ban?)
+- **/unban**: Revoke a ban.
+- **Logs**: All actions are logged to your Supabase database and Discord.

+### 🎮 Server Management
+Control your game servers remotely:
+- **/shutdown**: Shut down specific servers (by Job ID) or global shutdowns.
+- **/update**: Trigger a "soft shutdown" to force game updates.
+- **Live Stats**: View active server counts and player lists (via Dashboard).

+### 🪄 Fun & Utility (/misc)
+Interact with players in real-time:
+- **Fly / Noclip**: Give players flight or noclip permissions.
+- **Invisible / Ghost**: Change player visibility and collision.
+- **Heal / Kill**: Manage player health.
+- **Set Character**: Morph players into other avatars.

+### ⚡ Real-Time Architecture
+- **Hybrid Bot System**: Works as a **Serverless Discord Bot** (Vercel) for high scalability and as a **Standalone Bot** for maintaining status and background tasks.
+- **Open Cloud & Polling**: Uses Roblox Open Cloud for instant messaging and HTTP Polling for reliable command execution.

+---

+## 🏗️ Architecture

+Ro-Link consists of three main components:

+1.  **Web Dashboard (Next.js)**:
+    - A modern UI for linking Discord servers to Roblox games.
+    - Generates specific API keys for security.
+    - View logs and manage settings.
+    - Hosted on Vercel.

+2.  **Discord Bot**:
+    - **Interaction Endpoint (`app/api/interactions`)**: Handles slash commands, buttons, and modals via Webhooks.
+    - **Status Agent (`scripts/bot.js`)**: A lightweight process that updates the bot's "Playing" status and syncs global stats.

+3.  **Roblox Game**:
+    - Contains a `ModuleScript` (RoLink) and a Server Script.
+    - Polls the Next.js API for commands.
+    - Listens to Roblox MessagingService for instant updates.

+---

+## 🚀 Usage

+### Verified Owners Only
+Only the Discord Server Owner can run `/setup` to link a game.

+1.  **Run `/setup`**: Enter your Roblox Place ID, Universe ID, and Open Cloud API Key.
+2.  **Install Lua Script**: The bot will generate a secure script.
+Paste this into your Roblox game (ServerScriptService).
+3.  **Manage**: Use `/ban`, `/kick`, or `/misc` immediately.

+---

+## 📚 Documentation

+For detailed installation and configuration instructions, please read the [**Setup Guide**](guide.md).